 3. Fix iPad Stuck in Recovery Mode without Restoring

 - Fixes your iOS to normal when your device is stuck in recovery/DFU mode, white screen, Apple logo, black screen with spinning wheel, reboot loop and so on.

 - It is easy to use and clean without any plug-in.

-- It supports all iOS versions and all iOS devices including iPhone XS, iPhone XR, and iPhone XS Max.
+- It supports all iOS versions and all iOS devices including iPhone XS, iPhone XR, iPhone XS Max and iPhone 11.

 Step 1.
 Select Standard Mode